xldenis/Why3-Find/README.md

       - {p:qid} properties (lemmas or axiom)
       - {v:qid} program values

-Notice tha why-3 references works across packages, assuming documentation of external packages have been properly installed.
+Notice that Why3 references works across packages, assuming documentation of external packages have been properly installed.

 *Code Sections* can be delimited with fold/unfold.
 This is especially useful to hide